kevinpt/vhdl-extras/_sources/rst/modules/timing_ops.txt

 -----------

 This is a package of functions to perform calculations on time and convert between different representations.
-The clock_gen procedures can be used to create a clock signal for simulation.
+The :vhdl:func:`~extras.timing_ops.clock_gen` procedures can be used to create a clock signal for simulation.

-A new physical type ``frequency`` is introduced and conversions between time, frequency, and real (time and frequency) are provided.
-Functions to convert from time in these three forms to integer ``clock_cycles`` are also included.
+A new physical type :vhdl:type:`~extras.timing_ops.frequency` is introduced and conversions between time, frequency, and real (time and frequency) are provided.
+Functions to convert from time in these three forms to integer  :vhdl:type:`~extras.timing_ops.clock_cycles` are also included.
 The conversion from time to real uses an integer intermediate representation of time.
 It is designed to compensate for tools that use 64-bit time and 32-bit integers but only 31-bits of precision will be